Shuffle Your Feet

 One of my favorite father-son traditions was the annual trip to southern California my son and I took every summer.
 Living in Utah, it’s always nice to get back to the stomping grounds of my childhood in Huntington Beach, and get into the surf for that annual rejuvenation.
 There’s just something kind of magical for me down there – the sand, the ocean air, the waves.
 It brings back many amazing memories of my more active and youthful surfing days up and down the Orange County coast.

-I grew up surfing, but I refrain to call myself a surfer, because to me, there’s a level of dedication and skill that makes one eligible for that title.
+I grew up surfing, but I wouldn't call myself a surfer.
+To me, there’s a level of dedication and skill that makes one eligible for that title that I never quite attained.
 I became pretty good by my late teens, but certainly didn’t grab the attention of photographers or sponsors, which was alright with me.
 I surfed simply because I loved it.
 And I still do, which is why I try to return every year (although admittedly, I get worse and worse, and often revert back to body boarding after just a few waves on the surfboard).

 One of the “tricks of the trade” I learned growing up is how to protect myself from the nasty barb of a stingray as you walk through the surf.
 Stingrays settle into the sandy bottom of the shallow water, and don’t like to be disturbed.
 If you happen to step on top of one, it instinctively goes into protection mode, quickly whipping its barbed tail toward its “attacker” – usually your foot.
-Instantly, the needle-like barb, along with its toxins, synergize together creating intense pain, not to mention the eerie recognition that something lurking below just made its presence known with a vengeance.
+Instantly, the nail-like barb, along with its toxins, combine to create a searing pain, not to mention the eerie recognition that something lurking below just made its presence known with a vengeance.
 So, to avoid stepping on them, the trick is to shuffle your feet when you walk through the surf.
-Shuffling disturbs the sand and bothers the stingray with enough warning to swim away and settle in to a new location.
+Shuffling disturbs the sand and bothers the stingray with enough warning for it to swim away and settle in to a new location.
 It seems to work I suppose.
-In all my days of surfing, I’d never been stung.
+In all my years of surfing, I’d never been stung.

 I was concerned that the inexperience of my son and his cousins that came with us might lead to inadvertently feeling the stingray wrath, so I hammered it into their heads: “Shuffle your feet!”
 Every time we went into the water, the warning was sounded: “Shuffle your feet!”
 And whether it was the feet shuffling, or just lucky avoidance, none of us got stung.